COSC3020/mystery-function-quambles/README.md

 }
 ```

-The mystery function in the previous piece of code searches an array for the maximum element
+The mystery function in the previous piece of code recursively searches an array for the maximum element.
-It functions recursively:
-    -The recursive case is when there is more than one element left.
-It compares the 1st element
-     against the recursive call of the function with the remainder of the array.
+It compares the 1st element against the recursive call of the function with the remainder of the array.
-        -The recursive call searches the remaining array and returns the largest element found
+That recursive call searches the remaining array and returns the largest element found.
+When there is
-    -The base case is when there is only one element left in the array.
-It returns that element
+only one element left in the array it returns that element.